afry/energy-trading-simulator/README.md

    2. Click "Deployment Center" on the left
    3. Check the "Tag" dropdown.
 If this is set to "latest", you just need to restart the app, and the latest image will be used.
 If a specific image name is selected, choose the one you want.
 The app will restart if you change version, so no need to do so explicitly.
    4. Go to the app URL, ensure that the proper version is running by checking the page footer, where the version number should be located (but it will take a little while to start up)

+#### Logs
+Logs are currently (as of May 2024) being saved to a storage account named "jonstakalogstorage".
+The setup for this is handled under "Diagnostic settings" in the App Service page in the Azure portal.
+Logs are retained for 7 days.
+"AppServiceConsoleLogs" is the output from the container, i.e. the logs that we most often are interested in.
+In "AppServiceHttpLogs" we can monitor traffic to the app.
+To examine the logs in the storage account, either use the Azure portal, or install "Microsoft Azure Storage Explorer", and connect to the storage account using an access key, which you can find by navigating to the storage account in the Azure portal.

+You can also view the logs by clicking "Log stream" in the App Service page in Azure Portal.
+This works automatically: Any information written to files ending in .txt, .log, or .htm that are stored in the /logfiles directory is streamed by App Service.

+The best way (arguably) of viewing logs, though, is in the log analytics workspace.
+This is accessed through the "Logs" tab in the App Service page.
+Here, you can search through logs, create alerts, etcetera.

+For more information, see https://docs.microsoft.com/en-us/azure/app-service/troubleshoot-diagnostic-logs.